Aurelian

 During his reign, he defeated the Alamanni after a devastating war.
 He also defeated the Goths, Vandals, Juthungi, Sarmatians, and Carpi.
 Aurelian restored the Empire's eastern provinces after his conquest of the Palmyrene Empire in 273.
 The following year he conquered the Gallic Empire in the west, reuniting the Empire in its entirety.
-He was also responsible for the construction of the Aurelian Walls in Rome, the abandonment of the province of Dacia, and monetary reform, trying to curb the devaluation of the Roman currency.
+He was also responsible for the construction of the Aurelian Walls in Rome, the abandonment of the province of Dacia, and monetary reforms attempting to curb the devaluation of the Roman currency.